mvnaol2026/Gravity-Does-Not-Exist/EN/05_chapters_12-16.md

 Let us take one more step deeper.
 There is a fact long known to science that carries enormous importance for understanding the nature of the world.
 If followed to its full meaning, many phenomena begin to assemble into a unified picture.

 It concerns the vibrations of atoms.
 Modern physics states that atoms are never in complete rest.
 They are constantly engaged in oscillatory motion.
 Even when a body is cooled nearly to absolute zero.
 Even in the cold of outer space.
 Even where, it would seem, everything ought to be frozen still.

 And here the scale of these processes is especially important.
-Characteristic frequencies of atomic vibrations reach the order of 10¹³ hertz—trillions of oscillations per second.
+Characteristic frequencies of atomic vibrations reach the order of 10¹³ hertz — trillions of oscillations per second.
 It is worth pausing to reflect on that number.
 Trillions of motions every second.

 And then a natural question arises: where does all of this come from?
 If the atom is a construction, if it contains no internal engine, if motion does not arise by itself, then what causes it to tremble and oscillate continuously?

 Conventional physics records the fact of these vibrations and relates them to the internal energy of atoms.
 But if we ask more precisely, another difficulty appears immediately: where exactly is that energy located?
 In what form does it exist?
 What is its carrier?

 The aolian model proposes another path of understanding.
 Space is not empty.
 It is filled with the aols of the medium.
 This medium exists under pressure, transmits influences, and remains in continuous vibration.
 Atoms do not exist separately from it, but within it.

 Therefore, the atom is constantly subjected to external influences.
 It receives countless microscopic pushes, impacts, and oscillatory impulses from the surrounding medium.
 And like any construction, it cannot fail to respond to them.

 Thus, the atom vibrates not because some independent source of motion is hidden inside it, but because the medium acts upon it without interruption.

 A simple image may help.
 If a ball lies motionless, it remains at rest.
 But if it is constantly struck from all sides, it begins to tremble, vibrate, shift, and bounce.
 The more frequent and intense the impacts, the more active its motion becomes.

 In this analogy, the atom is like that ball, and aolian space is the medium continually acting upon it.

 Then the origin of such enormous frequencies becomes easier to understand.
 If the medium itself is capable of transmitting extremely rapid oscillations, the atom merely responds to them.
 It is not the source of those motions, but their conductor and participant.

 And this applies to all matter without exception.
 Vibrations occur not only in metal, stone, or gas.
 They also occur in living bodies.
 Every atom of the organism likewise exists in continuous micro-motion, experiences the pressure of the medium, and responds to it.

 A person does not feel this only because such a process is background, constant, and has accompanied us since birth.

 From this follows an important conclusion.
 The atom does not store within itself some independent reserve of motion as a separate essence.
 It does not create motion out of nothing.
 It receives motion, passes it onward, and rearranges it within the limits of its own construction.

 What is usually called the energy of the atom, in such a picture, is not a separate entity, but a way of describing the atom’s participation in motion and interactions.

 Another well-known fact also becomes clearer: even at temperatures close to absolute zero, motion does not disappear completely.

 If the medium exists everywhere and vibrates continuously, then its influence cannot be entirely “switched off.”
 As long as aolian space exists, atoms will retain their oscillations.

 One may add a broader conclusion as well: the magnitude of what we call absolute zero is connected not to some magical boundary of nature, but to the background level of the medium’s influences.
 If the fundamental vibrations of aolian space were weaker, the lowest possible temperature would appear differently.

 We may now understand heating more precisely.
 When we heat a body, we do not “pour” a special substance of energy into atoms.
 We alter the conditions of external influence.
 The medium begins transmitting more intense oscillations to the construction.

 As a result:

 — the motion of elements increases,

 — previous bonds weaken,

 — the structure of matter changes.

 Thus, a simple conclusion may be stated.
 The atom is a passive element in the sense that it does not move itself.
 Its motion is always caused by influence from outside.

 In the aolian model, the universal source of such influence is aolian space.
 If one keeps only a single main thought in mind, let it be this: motion in nature does not arise from inside objects by itself.
 It comes through interaction.